-Vision and mission statements should be used for decision making so it should reflect the importance of what the business is trying to accomplish.
+Vision and mission statements should be used for decision-making to reflect the importance of what the business is trying to accomplish.

 Break into small groups again and spend another 20-30 minutes brainstorming words that describe why the organization exists.

-Once all the groups have their ideas down, ask them to present to all of the other groups.
+Once all the groups have their ideas down, ask them to present them to the other groups.

-The phrase will get molded by the group and after it is in a final state, read it out loud one last time, so the entire group agrees that it is reflective of why the organization exists.
+The phrase will get molded by the group, and after it is in a final state, read it out loud one last time so the entire group agrees that it reflects why the organization exists.